Part II

 Something to Think About

-At this point, it is important to understand that although the Pharisees were treacherous, they weren't stupid.
-Furthermore, contrary to many assume, Jesus never challenged the Pharisees' understanding of the law, but rather their understanding of MERCY.
+Furthermore, contrary to what many may believe, Jesus never challenged the Pharisees' understanding of the law, but rather their understanding of MERCY.
 The truth that seems to be so elusive to so many today is that the Messiah considered His disciples "guiltless," not because of what they did, but because of why they did it.
 These men were genuinely famished, just like David—and like David, what was done to remedy it was unquestionably a once-in-a-lifetime act, not something that could be planned out and done periodically, as so many do today.

 The bottom line is this.
 God's judgment of David as well as His judgment of the apostles was based on a unique circumstance at a unique time.
 For Sabbath dining advocates to hold this example as proof that God’s people may now make plans to pay Sabbath-breakers to prepare their meals on holy time and also be held guiltless is disgraceful.
 In a very real sense such a belief turns the grace of God into license.
 In other words, it rejects the true meaning of the words "I desire mercy and not sacrifice," and represents them to mean "If you can acquire your Sabbath food once, because of a genuine need, then I can do it on occasion because of the pleasure I derive from it.”
-In a sermon defending Dining out a long standing pastor of another major COG actually referred to dining out on the Sabbath as a “treat.”
+In a sermon defending Dining out a long standing pastor of major COG actually referred to dining out on the Sabbath as a “treat.”

 Do you think that is why David ate the shewbread?